How location based services can boost your spa services

 As an example of how location-based marketing works, let’s say one of your clients – we’ll call her Joan - comes in for a massage.
 When Joan gets to your spa, she ‘checks-in’ on her smartphone to tell her friends and followers on Foursquare.
 (The GPS capability on her smartphone enables Joan to let her friends instantly know she is.)

-Your business benefits from location-based services in a number of ways.
+Your business benefits from location-based services in several ways.
 It raises your brand awareness among prospective clients.
-You also can use it to build brand loyalty by rewarding clients for checking in and by offering rewards to attract new customers.
+You can also use it to build brand loyalty by rewarding clients for checking in and offering rewards to attract new customers.
 More clients mean more revenue.

 If you think you might want to add location-based marketing to your promotional efforts, here are few things to consider:

-- Optimize your website for location: The location of your business should appear in the title and Meta descriptions of your high traffic web pages.
-By doing so, search engines will index your website for location- based descriptions, such as city, state and even local neighborhood.
+• Optimize your website for location: Your business's location should appear in the title and Meta descriptions of your high traffic web pages.
+By doing so, search engines will index your website for location-based descriptions, such as city, state, and even local neighborhood.

-- Employees should be ready: Your staff needs to be prepared and aware of the rules or how to deal with clients who check in in terms of the rewards and incentives.
+• Employees should be ready: Your staff needs to be prepared and aware of the rules or deal with clients who check-in in terms of the rewards and incentives.

 Location-based marketing can help increase the number of clients who come through your door.
 Do your homework – find out more about how to implement a program and ensure its success.
 In today’s highly mobile world, it’s not only who you know but where they are.
 Let us know if you are using location-based marketing and how it's working for you.